kevineo/learning/rails/setup/README.md

 <br><br>

-2) Ensure terminal always get the Ruby and Rails fro correct source.
+2) Ensure Terminal always get the Ruby and Rails from correct source.

-> Close the terminal window and open a new one.
+> Close the Terminal window and open a new one.
 Perform step #1 again.
-> You should expect the same result.
+> You should get the same result.

 <br><br>

-3) Generate a new rails app.
+3) Generate a new Rails app.

-Create a new rails app and ensure it's working fine after step #1 and step #2.
+Create a new Rails app and ensure it's working fine after step #1 and step #2.

 ```
 $ rails new testing_app --database=postgresql